MicrosoftDocs/OfficeDocs-SharePoint/migration/spod-copy-move-api.md

 The following API is based on the use of the SharePoint Client Side Object Model (CSOM).
 We recommend using [NuGet](https://www.nuget.org/) packages when you reference CSOM in your solution.

-You can find latest version of the SharePoint Online CSOM package from the [NuGet library](https://www.nuget.org/) using the ID, Microsoft.SharePointOnline.CSOM.
+You can find the latest version of the SharePoint Online CSOM package from the [NuGet library](https://www.nuget.org/) using the ID *Microsoft.SharePointOnline.CSOM*.

 ## Method